facebookarchive/ios-snapshot-test-case/README.md

 Installation with CocoaPods
 ---------------------------

-1. Add the following lines to your Podfile:
+1. Add the following lines to your Podfile.
+Replace "Tests" with the name of your test project.

      ```
      target "Tests" do